 Other than that – DeskTime is an automatic time and productivity tracking software with many features.
 But the productivity aspect is the best part of DeskTime – it helps to identify efficient & inefficient patterns by tracking document titles, URLs, and apps that are sorted as productive or unproductive.

 Plus, with remote and hybrid work gaining popularity around the globe, work-life balance is a hot topic.
 You can set your work hours on DeskTime, and follow them strictly to avoid working overtime and job burnout in the long run.

-Features: Automatic time tracking, shift scheduling, absence calendar, productivity & efficiency measuring, integrations with project management tools, invoicing, project cost calculation & billing, offline time tracking, private time option & more.
+Features: Automatic time tracking, shift scheduling, absence calendar, productivity & efficiency measuring, integrations with project management tools, project cost calculation & billing, offline time tracking, private time option & more.

 Compatibility: DeskTime’s features meet a wide range of needs – both freelancers and large companies can benefit from this time tracking tool.
 However, large teams and companies will especially love having the big picture of employee productivity and efficiency.